-Figure 1-17.
+Figure 4.16.
 A multiple effect evaporator set.

 Many configurations of black liquor evaporators and concentrators have been used with the intent of improving both overall capacity and steam economy.
-A 6-effect black liquor evaporator set producing 50 wt-% dry solids black liquor and a separate black liquor concentrator producing 65 wt-% dry solids content product liquor was an early configuration.
-The number of effects in black liquor evaporators evolved to 7 or 8 effects, and now to at least one 9-effect set is operating.
+A 6-effect black liquor evaporator set producing 50 wt% dry solids black liquor and a separate black liquor concentrator producing 65 wt% dry solids content product liquor was an early configuration.
+The number of effects in black liquor evaporators evolved to the current use of a 9-effect set.
 Black liquor concentrators became partially integrated with the evaporator set, with vapor from both a concentrator effect and an evaporator effect combined to drive the next lower pressure effect.
 Eventually, full integration of concentrator and evaporator trains came into use.
-The first one or two effects became the "concentrator" section of the combined set, concentrating black liquor from 50 wt-% to as high as 80 wt-% dry solids content.
+The first one or two effects became the "concentrator" section of the combined set, concentrating black liquor from 50 wt% to as high as 80 wt% dry solids content.

-Steam consumption
+Steam Consumption

 In an average Swedish non-integrated market pulp mill, the evaporation plant, including the stripper, accounts for one third of the total steam consumption.
-The total steam consumption in this average pulp mill is 15.5 GJ/ADt, of which 5.1 GJ/ADt is consumed by the evaporation plant.^{ix} i Patel, J-C., Black liquor Evaporators: Design and Operation, www.tappi.org/content/events/08kros/manuscripts/3-2.pdf (August, 25, 2013) ii Grace, T. M., "Survey of Evaporator Scaling in the Alkaline Pulp Industry," Project 2224 Paper 1.
-The Institute of Paper Chemistry, Appleton, W. (Sontember 22)
+The total steam consumption in this average pulp mill is 15.5 GJ/ADt, (14.7x10 Btu/ADt) of which 5.1 GJ/ADt (4.8x10 Btu/ADt)) is consumed by the evaporation plant [7].